MichaelYuhe/official-website/blogs/Minimize-delivery-risk.md

 ---
-title: 'Some approaches to reducing your software delivery risk'
+title: 'Some approaches to reduce your software delivery risk'
 description: 'Minimising and reducing software delivery risk with feature flags'
 publishedDate: '2023-02-28'
 modifiedDate: '2023-02-28'